ICJIA/icjia-accessibility-portal/content/faqs.md

 If you genuinely don't have bandwidth, escalate it.
 Say: _"Accessibility is now required by law.
 I need either (a) time allocated for training and remediation, or (b) clarity on what gets deprioritized to make room for this."_

-**The reality:** Accessibility is a legal requirement, not optional.
+**The reality:** Accessibility is a compliance requirement under ADA Title II and IITAA, not optional.
 However, managers do need to allocate realistic time and resources for staff to learn and implement accessibility practices.
 If you're genuinely overloaded, the solution isn't to skip accessibility — it's to work with your manager to prioritize and allocate time appropriately.

 **Start small:**